 General Journal

 Date Account/Explanation PR Debit Credit

-Jan 31, Y3 Interest Expense Interest Payable Notes Payable Cash To record payment of note plus interest 25 50 10,000 10,075
+Jan 31, Y3 Interest Expense Interest Payable Notes Payable Cash 25 50 10,000 10,075

 When recording adjusting entries for accrued interest expense - watch your dates!

 Accruing Salaries and Wages

 Employees are often paid for work up to a Friday (last day of the work week - for many).
 However, pay periods do not normally correspond to the last day of the financial reporting period, so an accrual will have to be made for part of the work week that employees are generating revenue but no expense is recorded.